celery/celery/docs/userguide/security.rst

 `Certificate Authority`_, but they can also be self-signed.

 To enable this you should configure the :setting:`task_serializer` setting to use the `auth` serializer.
+Enforcing the workers to only accept signed messages, you should set `accept_content` to `['auth']`.
+For additional signing of the event protocol, set `event_serializer` to `auth`.
 Also required is configuring the paths used to locate private keys and certificates on the file-system: the :setting:`security_key`, :setting:`security_certificate`, and :setting:`security_cert_store` settings respectively.
+You can tweak the signing algorithm with :setting:`security_digest`.

 With these configured it's also necessary to call the :func:`celery.setup_security` function.
 Note that this will also disable all insecure serializers so that the worker won't accept